Carrieww/carrieww.github.io/_posts/2022-08-13-Paper read "ARES - Locally Adaptive Reconstruction-based Anomaly Scoring".md

 #### Demostrate homoscedasticity assumption is invalid

 ![MNIST](/img/post5_MNIST.png)
-1. **Inter-class valriation:** Within the normal set, we can observe separate classes.
+1.**Inter-class valriation:** Within the normal set, we can observe separate classes.
 The class label can be seen as a variable characteristic between different samples.
-2. **Intra-class variation:** Within any single cluster, there is significant variation.
+2.**Intra-class variation:** Within any single cluster, there is significant variation.
 Therefore there are noticeably distinct regions of high and low reconstruction errors within each individual cluster.
 Hence, there exists additional characteristics which influence whether a given normal sample has a high or low reconstruction error besides class label.

 ![NeighborhoodError](/img/post5_NeighborhoodError.png)

-3. **Neighborhood correlation:** The variance in test errors increases for larger neighbourhood errors: a clear heteroscedastic relationship.
+3.**Neighborhood correlation:** The variance in test errors increases for larger neighbourhood errors: a clear heteroscedastic relationship.
 This information is useful in determining anomalousness: a test error of 0.1 would be anomalously high if its neighbourhood error is 0.02, but normal if it is 0.06.

 Therefore, ARES aims to address flaw (a fixed Gaussian with constant mean and variance is inapproriate) by adapting the coring for each samples local context in the latent space.